RedZipper/MP3-Manager/README.md

 * This script works with any type of file, but I designed it to find my MP3s.
 If you desire, you can give the script a different extension, like .txt, .jpeg, .jpg, .png, etc, as the 5th commandline argument.
 If you run the script without the 5th commandline argument it defaults to .mp3.

 * To run it execute the following from the command line:

 $ python mp3-manager.py [Source Folder] [Destination Folder] [Archive Name] ([file extension])

 * For example:

 $ python mp3-manager.py  /home/users/Music /home/users/NewFolder myArchive.7z .mp3

-* OR
+* OR:

 $ python mp3-manager.py  /home/users/Music /home/users/NewFolder myArchive.7z

-* OR
+* OR:

 $ python mp3-manager.py  /home/users/files /home/users/NewFolder myArchive.7z .txt